AngusMcLure/FSANZ-ANU-Foodborne-Illness-Costing/InfoText.md

 Estimates of cost involve two broad steps.
 In step one we estimate the number of cost items (e.g. GP visits, doses of medication, time off work) based on burden estimates.
 In the second step we multiply cost items by unit prices.
 Data to inform the number of cost items comes from a range of data sources:

+-   Number of days taken off work due to hospitalisation, estimated from average length of stay (FY 2022-23, AIHW)

--   Number of days taken off work as estimated from the second national gastroenteritis survey (2008, NGSII)
+-   Others days taken off work, estimated from the second national gastroenteritis survey (2008, NGSII)

 -   Workforce participation rates (2024, ABS)

--   Expert elicitation (Various sources)
+-   GP, ED, specialist, medication, and diagnostic testing utilisation rates per case estimated from expert elicitation (<2019, Various sources)

 Data to inform unit costs come from a range of sources: